farusm3/Ciroos/infrastructure/observability/README.md

 This JSON is a Grafana dashboard configuration designed for PetClinic Cross-Cluster Monitoring.
 It defines a visual dashboard with 6 panels, each showing metrics relevant to microservices deployed across clusters (C1 and C2).
 The data is typically sourced from Prometheus, using PromQL queries.

-Let's go line-by-line and section-by-section to understand what's going on.

 🧭 Root Level
 {